• WORKS

 The show was a hit.
 All the physical coins sold out quickly, along with the majority of the paintings.
 I met a number of fascinating people and had days filled with great conversations.
 It was a rewarding experience and I’m very glad I had the chance to participate in it.

-Behind the scenes: "Salvation" Flint MI 2021 by Eric Lee
+Behind the scenes: "Salvation" Flint MI 2021

 Flint Public Art Project asked me back for a second year.
 I was surprised too, but turns out they were looking forward to me creating a suffering superhero piece in Flint.
 How could I say no.